 Concerning response obligations to competent authorities or the CSIRT, entities should report:

-- an initial notification within 24 hours after having become aware of the incident, indicating whether it is presumably caused by unlawful or malicious action;
+- an initial notification within 24 hours after having become aware of the incident, indicating whether it is suspected of being caused by unlawful or malicious acts or could have a cross-border impact;

 - upon the request of a competent authority or a CSIRT, an intermediate report on relevant status updates;